 A spacious and beautiful bar with an art deco flair and jazz bands on Sundays, Searsons offers an incredible ambiance for dining or drinking, indoors or out.

-Located in Ballsbridge (the neighborhood where we were staying), we visited Searsons on multiple occasions – and quickly found that it’s popular with the locals in the area.
+Located in Ballsbridge, we visited Searsons on multiple occasions and quickly found out why it’s popular with locals in the area.
 Guests can sit on the front patio, in the back beer garden, at the gorgeous bar or in the open dining area.
 While the menu is small, it is on point.
 The shepherd’s pie, fish and chips and burger are all excellent!

 #9 M O’Briens: Local Pubs in Dublin